xiangjieSui/GSR/README.md

-# VCR
+# Perceptual Quality Assessment for Omnidirectional Images by Dynamic Visible Content Representation

-Perceptual Quality Assessment for Omnidirectional Images by Dynamic Visible Content Representation
+We are cleaning up the code.